cms-hh/inference_tools/README.md

 where the value of `some_name` is your choice, and the script interactively guides you through the quick setup process.
 To use the same configuration the next time, **make sure to use the same value you passed before**.
-Internally, a file `.setups/some_name.sh` is created which contains export statements line by lines that you can be update anytime.
+Internally, a file `.setups/some_name.sh` is created which contains export statements line by line that you can be update anytime.

 #### Integrating the `datacards_run2` repository